 2. However, have a safety cushion

-The majority of digital nomads have very different spending patterns compared to people with what you might consider a more regular lifestyle.
+The majority of digital nomads have very different spending patterns compared to people with what you might consider a more typical lifestyle.
 Once they’re on the road, they hardly ever spend their money on possessions.
-They know they don’t have space to keep things or they just simply don’t want to carry more than they already do.
+They know they don’t have space to keep things or don’t want to carry more than they already do.
 Digital nomads might, however, spend money you might spend on clothing or Starbucks for getting from A to B.

-3. Reduce your fixed costs, even prior to your departure
+3. Reduce your fixed costs, even before your departure

 Whether you give up your apartment, sublet it while you’re gone, or move to an extremely affordable place that might be cheaper than a storage room, try to reduce your fixed costs to a bare minimum.
 Giving things away that you’ve collected since childhood might be challenging; for some more than for others.
 Marie Kondo’s book, The Life-Changing Magic of Tidying Up, might be a good way for you to start reducing your possessions.
 If you sell the things you no longer need, you might also make some extra cash for your travel budget.